dsccommunity/ExchangeDsc/README.md

 * **InternalAuthenticationMethods**
 * **InternalUrl**
 * **WindowsAuthEnabled**: Auto Certificate Based Authentication Requirements: For AutoCertBasedAuth to work, the ‘Client Certificate Mapping Authentication’ and ‘IIS Client Certificate Mapping Authentication’ roles of IIS need to be installed.

+### xExchAntiMalwareScanning

+**xExchAntiMalwareScanning** is used to enable or disable Exchange Anti-malware scanning.

+* **Enabled**: Whether Exchange Anti-malware scanning should be Enabled.
+* **Credential**: Credentials used to establish a remote PowerShell session to Exchange.
+* **AllowServiceRestart**: Whether the Transport services should be automatically restarted after a status change.

 ## xExchAutodiscoverVirtualDirectory